boston-pm/boston-pm.github.io/index.md

 _Previous meetings' minutes are recorded at the bottom of the [latest history file](./History-03-Email.html)._

-## April 9th, 2024 - No meeting
+## April 9th, 2024 - Meeting!

-If I'm able to chase the Eclipse, I won't be holding a meeting the next evening.
+While I was able to chase the Eclipse, I didn't get caught in traffic, so can hold meeting.

+The tentative topic is a recent CPAN upload that makes good use of the new experimental built-in  Class syntax.

-## May 14th, 2024 - NEXT MEETING ?
+## May 14th, 2024 - NEXT MEETING

 Anyone have a topic?